electricimp/AzureIoTHub/README.md

 This callback is a good place to call the [*connect()*](#connect) method again, if an unexpected disconnection occurred.

 **Note** Authentication token always has an expiration time.
-The library is configured to request tokens with a one-hour life.
+The library is configured to request tokens with a one-day life.
 If the [SAS token auto-refresh](#refreshing-sas-tokens-automatically) feature is disabled and the current token has expired, the Azure IoT Hub disconnects the device and the *onDisconnected()* handler is called.
 To reconnect with a new token, you can simply execute the connection flow again by calling [*connect()*](#connect).

 | Parameter | Data&nbsp;Type | Description |
 | --- | --- | --- |